What is Bluetooth?

 Automatic synchronization: This usage model makes use of the hidden computing paradigm, which focuses on applications in which devices automatically carry out certain tasks on behalf of the user without user intervention or awareness.

-Multimedia Transfer:- Exchanging of multimedia data like songs, videos, pictures can be transferred among devices using Bluetooth.
+Multimedia Transfer:- Exchanging multimedia data like songs, videos, pictures can be transferred among devices using Bluetooth.

 What are Bluetooth adapters?
 How do they work?

 Bluetooth works by the simple principle of sending and receiving data in the form of radio waves.
-Every Bluetooth enabled device has a card-like attachment known as the Bluetooth adapter.
+Every Bluetooth-enabled device has a card-like attachment known as the Bluetooth adapter.
 It is this Bluetooth adapter that sends and receives data.
-A Bluetooth adapter has a particular range of connection.
+A Bluetooth adapter has a particular range of connections.
 One electronic adaptor can notice another Bluetooth device only if the second device is present within the range of the first device.
 When they are within the range, they can strike up a connection between themselves.
-Striking up of connection between two Bluetooth devices are known as paring of devices.
+Striking up the connection between two Bluetooth devices is known as paring of devices.

 How is the data sent between two Bluetooth devices?

 The radio-wave connection between two devices is used to send and receive data between two Bluetooth devices.
 The data send and received at a time is equal to 720 Kilobytes per second.
 There are 79 frequency channels of a frequency 2.45 GigaHertz through which the devices send and receive data to each other.
 When two devices are trying to be paired, they are actually searching for a common frequency through which they can send and receive data.
 When such a frequency is discovered, the devices are “found”.
 The connecting of two devices does not hamper the connecting of two other devices because they usually use different channels of frequency and hence do not overlap.
 In simple terms, this is the principle behind Bluetooth technology.